TheOdinProject/curriculum/web_development_101/gearing_up.md

 practice this method of learning by answering questions and helping students who are not as far in  the course as you are.
 Don't forget to introduce yourself!

-To learn more about the best ways to learn, [learning how to learn on coursera](https://www.coursera.org/learn/learning-how-to-learn) is highly recommended.
+* To learn more about the best ways to learn, [learning how to learn on coursera](https://www.coursera.org/learn/learning-how-to-learn) is highly recommended.

+* The Ruby Rogues have a [podcast on How to Learn](http://rubyrogues.com/131-rr-how-to-learn/) which should be motivational and useful to you, so check it out for some useful thoughts on learning.

 ### What to do when you are stuck
 You will inevitably be stuck at some point in the curriculum, it may be due to